cython/cython/docs/src/userguide/memoryviews.rst

 ====================================

 These typed memoryviews can be converted to Python memoryview objects (`cython.view.memoryview`).
-These Python objects are indexable, slicable and transposable in the same way that the original memoryviews are.
+These Python objects are indexable, sliceable and transposable in the same way that the original memoryviews are.
 They can also be converted back to Cython-space memoryviews at any time.